 Where to stay in Nanaimo?

 There are plenty of accommodation options in Nanaimo, suitable for any budget.
-No matter if you’re looking for a lovely campsite, a nice hotel or a cozy Airbnb, below you can find my recommendations.
+No matter if you’re looking for a lovely campsite, a nice hotel or an apartment, below you can find my recommendations.

 Camping in Nanaimo